ikukonakano/DH110/README.md

 |**Find Page**|**Learn Page**|
 |<img width="560" alt="Screen Shot 2022-11-29 at 9 12 04" src="https://user-images.githubusercontent.com/56706104/204606557-d1a06a92-8399-4cda-8aab-2c545d4299eb.png">|<img width="560" alt="Screen Shot 2022-11-29 at 9 54 49" src="https://user-images.githubusercontent.com/56706104/204606590-5a1641a6-c8d6-40c2-896a-51a5d41805d4.png">|

-**Find the full high-fidelity protoype [here](https://www.figma.com/community/file/1179468191852016179)**
+### Interactive Wireflow

-Below is the High Fidelity wireflow, meant to give an overarching view of the prototype (not give a detailed look at any one page):
+Below is an image of the High Fidelity wireflow, meant to give an overarching view of the prototype (not give a detailed look at any one page):

 <img width="720" alt="Screen Shot 2022-11-29 at 9 58 21" src="https://user-images.githubusercontent.com/56706104/204607130-b8f371df-0fad-4572-b0b5-dfd2c59a6b68.png">

 Please click the above image for a fullview of the wireflow.

-**Find the full high-fidelity prototype  [here](https://ikukonakano.github.io/DH110/Assignment07/)**

 This was my first iteration of the high-fidelity prototype.
 This requires user testing and revision to ensure it's making the proper impact.

+**Find the full high-fidelity protoype [here](https://www.figma.com/community/file/1179468191852016179)**

 ## Revision History